agermanidis/population-infinite/README.md

 __Assignment:__
   * Identify a surveillance apparatus that tracks your activity (online or offline).
 Design a set of instructions for a procedure that confuses it, and perform those instructions.
-  * Install node.js on your computer (download it [here](https://nodejs.org/en/download/)).
-Verify it is installed by [opening the terminal](https://www.idownloadblog.com/2019/04/19/ways-open-terminal-mac/) and running the command `node -v`

 __Readings for next week__:
 * [Lauren McCarthy, Feeling at Home: Between Human and AI](https://immerse.news/feeling-at-home-between-human-and-ai-6047561e7f04)